Room oxygen monitor detects oxygen deficiency in refrigerators and freezers down to -50°C.

 “Our goal was to develop a safety monitor that would exceed even the most rigorous of temperature requirements.
 The RAD-0002-ZR provides customers with the ability to ensure workplace safety in enclosed spaces by monitoring enclosed areas oxygen concentrations per OSHA requirements even in extremely low temperatures,” he added.

-Oxygen Depletion Alarm Features
+Oxygen Depletion Deficiency Alarm for Cold Storage Applications

 While monitoring oxygen at low temperatures is a new feature, it is not the only change from our previous oxygen safety alarm.
 The new zirconium oxide sensor provides even greater longevity under normal operating conditions.
 The new sensor has a 10+ year lifespan.